 - Maintain relations between E-Week and ESC

 - Determine and execute engineering events that represent the interests of engineers on campus

 - Help the Vice President of Outreach build a float for homecoming

 - All executive board offices are elected by the general membership in the order listed in Article IV, section I.

-- Nominations and elections for Executive Board positions shall take place during the next to last General meeting of the fall semester.
+- Nominations and elections for Executive Board positions shall take place during the next to last General meeting of the spring semester.
 Candidates shall be allowed to run off the floor for positions at elections.

-- The executive board may narrow the election field to three candidates per position providing a fair and unbiased selection occurs.
+- The executive board may narrow the election field to three candidates per position, providing a fair and unbiased selection occurs.